pryv/service-core/README.md

 The `proxy` folder contains a Nginx configuration template (`nginx.conf.template`) as well as corresponding variables for `development` and `production` environments (`vars.{environment}.js`).
 To manually generate a `nginx.conf`, do `node scripts/compile-proxy-config {environment}` (this is automatically done for development when running the proxy with `npm run proxy`).

+In development, Nginx runs on HTTPS with a "dev" SSL certificate on domain `*.rec.la` (where `*` is whatever Pryv username you like), whose DNS entry points to `127.0.0.1`.
+This little trick enables HTTPS connections to the local server via wildcard subdomains, without having to rely on additional tools like Dnsmasq.

 ## Contribute